suminb/web/README.md

 Introduction
 -------------

-This is a resume web site for Sumin Byeon.
+This is a personal website for Sumin Byeon.

 Build Status
 ------------